running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 **Critical hit**
 Hits enemy with higher damage.
 Random chance based on %

+**Penetrate armor**
+Deals a high level of physical damage (similar to Attack with a much higher number but without the player level bonus).
+Enemies cannot be resistant to physical damage

 ## Discussion

-**Attack vs Magic vs Min/Max**
+**Attack vs Elemental vs Min/Max**

-Magic damage beats attack at lower player levels because of the higher number per item level.
-However, as the player starts to level up the Attack added from an item will be higher than indicated by the number because of the level bonus.
-Enemies can also be immuned to Magic damage, making regular Attack a more reliable attribute.
+Elemental damage beats attack at lower player levels because of the higher number per item level.
+However, as the player starts to level up the Attack added from an item will be higher than indicated by the number because the attribute has a bonus based on the players level.
+Enemies can also be immuned to Elemental damage, making regular Attack a more reliable attribute.
 Min/Max are beaten by both of the other attributes as they only add half of the damage, making them worse attributes in almost all cases.
-The only exception would be when fighting an enemy that is immuned to Magic damage.
+The only exception would be when fighting an enemy that is immuned/resistant to Elemental damage.

-## Unique attributes

-**Flame damage**
-Elemental damage that adds both minimum and maximum damage similar to magic damage but higher per item level.
-The damage is reduced if enemies resistant to the element are attacked and blocked if the enemy is immuned to it

 ## Superunique attributes